ETHICAL GUIDELINES

 Literary Paternity

 Authors must respect ethical considerations in the development of all research, adding their contributions in the process of elaborating the manuscript responsibly and ethically.
 The honest approach to the study includes the fine selection of authors; therefore, authors who have not participated in the research should not be included.
+The editorial board will not allow changes in the team of authors during the process of acceptance and publication of the academic work submitted by the authors.

 Conflicts of interest